MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-set-up-nat.md

 ## Before you start

-Here are some considerations before you start setting up NAT:
+Here are some considerations before you set up NAT:

 - [SDN network controller](sdn-controller.md) and the SDN [software load balancer](sdn-slb.md) are deployed.
 - An SDN VM network with network virtualization is created.